fossabot/backend/README.md

  - `production.json`: This file contains setting overrides for when in prodution.

 ## Running in production
-To run in production you should use some tool such as NodeMon of Forever to keep your server up and running all the time.
+To run in production you should use some tool such as NodeMon or Forever to keep your server up and running all the time.

 First thing you need to do is run the migrations for the production environment: